 Written By ESR News Blog Editor Thomas Ahearn

-On December 9, 2016, Los Angeles Mayor Eric Garcetti signed into law a Ban the Box ordinance called the Fair Chance Initiative that requires employers to remove questions about criminal history from job applications and restricts them from asking job applicants about criminal convictions until after a conditional offer of employment.
+On December 9, 2016, Los Angeles Mayor Eric Garcetti signed into law a Ban the Box law called the Fair Chance Initiative for Hiring Ordinance (FCIHO) that requires employers to remove questions about criminal history from job applications and restricts them from asking job applicants about criminal convictions until after a conditional offer of employment.
 The law takes effect January 22, 2017.

-The Fair Chance Initiative will apply to all city contractors and private employers with ten or more employees, except for exempted fields such as law enforcement and child care.
+The FCIHO will apply to all city contractors and private employers with ten or more employees, except for exempted fields such as law enforcement and child care.
 The Ban the Box law also impacts employers in other ways including notice and posting requirements, potential changes to the employment application, and specific adverse action procedures.

 “People who have served their time deserve an opportunity to provide for themselves and their loved ones, and rebuild their lives with integrity through hard work,” Mayor Garcetti stated in a news release about the LA Ban the Box law.
 “The Fair Chance Initiative opens up new opportunities for Angelenos who have been incarcerated — giving them a chance to redefine themselves.”